unknownss-ss/Summative-file-converter/README.md

 With this ticket, i first created a branch which was called 'adding-a-title' this helps with future iterations if there needs to be any updates made.
 This branch was transferred into VS code so i can start coding.
 The ticket contains the description and specifications needed seen.
 By working on the branch it prevents bugs and risks from impacting the main code while being developed.

 Once the title was created, meeting all the requirements in VS code, i needed to commit the change to the main file.
 Once the commit was done a notification would show (see figure 7) that there has been changes and the pull request is ready to occur.
 In addition a way to see if the commit has occurred is an notification (see figure 8) would tell you how many commits the branch is ahead.
 Once the pull request is created, it needs to be merged, which must be approved (see figure 9).
-Once approved it moved it now in the main.
+Once approved it moves into the main.
 See figure 10 for the updated version of the app.

 <br>